nordform/DriveLog-Support/PRIVACY.md

 **Last updated: December 26, 2025**

 ## 1. Introduction
-DriveLog ("we", "our", or "us") values your privacy.
+nordform.dev ("we", "our", or "us") values your privacy.
 This Privacy Policy explains how we handle your data when you use our DriveLog iOS application.

 ## 2. Data Collection and Storage
 **We do not collect, store, or share any of your personal data.**